 Finally there is the bridge and we go up to the main road.

-A wayside shrine with Mariahilfbild invites you to take a break.
+A wayside shrine with a Mariahilf picture invites us to take a break.

 After the break we walk a bit on the main road through the settlement "Graben" to the railway underpass.
 In the district of Edt near Lambach we take the Nussbaumerweg on the left and head for a barn.
 To the right of the barn we walk down to the Traun.